enriquegv7/ophthalmology/README.md

-# ophthalmology project based on IA by Enrique García vvvvvvv.
+# ophthalmology project based on IA by Enrique García v.